malika0805-star/deep-learning-final-project/README.md

 ---

+## Project Title

+**Movie Rating Prediction and Recommendation Using Neural Collaborative Filtering**

+This title clearly describes the main goal of the project.
+The project is focused on predicting movie ratings and using these predictions to recommend movies to users.

+---

 ## 2. Problem Statement

-Online movie platforms contain a very large number of movies.
-Because of this, users may have difficulty finding movies that match their interests.
-Recommendation systems help solve this problem by predicting what a user may like and ranking items based on user preferences.
+Online movie platforms contain thousands of movies, so users may spend a lot of time trying to find movies that match their interests.
+Recommendation systems help solve this problem by predicting what each user may like and ranking items based on predicted user preference.

-The problem in this project is to predict the rating that a specific user may give to a specific movie.
-After predicting ratings for many movies, the system can recommend movies with the highest predicted ratings.
+The main problem in this project is to predict the rating that a specific user may give to a specific movie.
+After predicting ratings for many movies, the system can rank movies and recommend the movies with the highest predicted ratings.

+This project is useful because recommendation systems are widely used in streaming platforms, online stores, music services, and social media.
+A good recommendation model can improve user experience by helping users find relevant content faster.

 ### Input